All Episodes

 A lot of people will say it's the tax cuts, irresponsible tax cuts that led to the current deficit.

-No, ladies and gentlemen and gentlemen, it has been irresponsible spending.
+No, ladies and gentlemen, it has been irresponsible spending.

-Matter of fact, as a result of the tax cuts, federal revenues, let's say the tax cuts uh that uh President Bush, the current President Bush, uh pushed through in 2003, those tax cuts have led to an increase in federal revenues.
+Matter of fact, as a result of the tax cuts, federal revenues, let's say the tax cuts that President Bush, the current President Bush, pushed through in 2003, those tax cuts have led to an increase in federal revenues.

 But if spending is going to be greater than revenues, well, there's always going to be a deficit.